 However, just because it’s not illegal doesn’t mean it’s the right thing to do – you’d be chucking just as many toxic fumes into the air regardless of whose land you’re on.

 If it looks like you’re going to be waiting for more than a minute then it’s best to switch the engine off.

 Turning your engine off while loading and unloading your vehicle, waiting at car parks, lay-bys or set-down and pick-up points will also help tackle emissions.

 On the rare occasion where you might be in a heatwave, keeping the air-conditioning on can seem like a vital reason for idling.

-If there’s no other choice but to leave the motor running you should try and keep waiting down to a minimum.
+If there’s no choice but to leave the motor running you should try to keep waiting down to a minimum.